aemiro-allison/express-todo-app/README.md

 ### The Views

 The views are what the client will be seeing and interfacing with.
-Therefore, wireframes were used to mockup how a user would interact with the completely todo app.
+Therefore, **wireframes were used to mockup how a user would interact with the completely todo app**.
 The wireframes allow for testing user stories to see whether or not any idea for the app is feasible.
 The following wireframes were used to guide this app:

 <br>